West of England line: Later history

-The line has never been considered for electrification, and consequently all rolling stock has been steam, then diesel.
-By the 1980s, the line was clearly in decline, with limited traffic and unpleasant locomotive stock.
-However, services began to be improved after the introduction of British Rail Class 159s in the early 1990s.
-Services began running beyond Exeter again in 1992, and continued until 2009.
-Additional Class 159s and British Rail Class 158s were introduced in 2006/07, having previously been used on the TransPennine Express route.
+The line has never been electrified, and consequently all rolling stock was steam and now diesel.
+Pinhoe station re-opened in 1982, followed by Templecombe a year later.
+By the 1980s, the line was clearly in decline, with limited traffic and unsatisfactory locomotive stock.
+However, services began to improve after the introduction of in 1992-93.
+Through services began running beyond Exeter again in 1992, and continued until 2009.
+Additional Class 159s and were introduced from 2006, having previously been used on the TransPennine Express route.

-An additional passing loop was constructed at in 2009.
-This allowed hourly services to run between Waterloo and Exeter St David's.
+The 2006 Network Rail South West Main Line Route Utilisation Strategy recommended building additional sections of double track so the timetable could be improved, however Network Rail's 2008 Route Plan did not mention this.
+An additional passing loop was constructed at in 2009, allowing hourly services to run between Waterloo and Exeter St David's.